pbuehler/documentation/docs/introduction/guidelines.md

 In order to highlight blocks of code use fenced code blocks.
 Fenced code blocks are marked by two lines with three back ticks ```` ``` ```` befor and after the text to display in a box.
 In order to have the syntax of the code highlighted you can specify a language next to the backticks before the fenced code block, e.g. ```` ```json ````.

 In addition to languages other specifications of fenced blocks are available.
 Use these to emphasize specific information.
-The available specifications are listed below.
+The available flavours are listed below.

 ```note